TaqiHamoda/five-android/README.md

   - Any URL added to block will be part of the custom user blocklist
 - Add ability to show and edit the whitelist
 - Add translations in different languages
+- Remove subscription stuff
+- Unify the sync scripts to be part of the release script
+- Make GitHub actions compile and create a release with APKs
+    - Extend list of architectures to more archs

 Blokada 5 is the well known open source mobile ad blocker and privacy app.